cmcornejocrespo/rhacm-workshop/04.Application-Lifecycle/README.md

 EOF
 ```

-Create the GitOpsServer resource to indicate the location of ArgoCD and the placement resource -
+Create two GitOpsServer resources to indicate the location of ArgoCD and the placement resource -

 ```yaml
 <hub> $ cat <<EOF | oc apply -f -